Pontus-Tobiasson/Shopping-List/README.md

 The client is written using HTML, CSS, JavaScript and React.
 The server uses Node.js and Express.
 The database uses MongoDB.

-The application requests currency data rates from the [Exchange rates API](https://exchangeratesapi.io/ "Exchange rates API Homepage") and then dynamically updates the web page using the new data from the server.

-The application is available to be tested at www.pontus-shopping-list.herokuapp.com.
+The application is available to be tested at https://pontus-shopping-list.herokuapp.com/.
-The database for the running demo is hosted at www.mongodb.com
+The database for the running demo is hosted at https://www.mongodb.com/.